Need ideas on how to teach shop during your ILP semester abroad? We’ve got you covered!

 - Float Your Boat

 Let the kids test out static electricity by themselves by making these butterflies.
 (P.S.
-You could make the butterflies during an Arts & Crafts lesson and reuse in Shop)
+You could make the butterflies during an Arts & Crafts lesson and reuse them in Shop.)

 Cut out “wings” out of crepe or tissue paper and the body of the butterflies before class.
 Let the kids glue the middle section of the wings to a piece of stiff paper or cardboard.
 Make sure they wings can still “flap”.
 Now, it’s time to glue on the body of the butterfly.
 The kids can decorate this if they want - Blow up a balloon, rub it on your head and use the static to lift up the wings.